MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/security-and-privacy-for-application-management.md

 ### Use role separation

 Install the Application Catalog website point and the Application Catalog web service point on separate servers.
 If the Application Catalog website point is compromised, it's separate from the Application Catalog web service point.
 This design helps to protect the Configuration Manager clients and infrastructure.
-This configuration is especially important if the Application Catalog website point accepts client connections from the internet.
+This configuration is especially important if the Application Catalog website point accepts client connections from the Internet.
 It makes the server more vulnerable to attack.

 ### Close browser windows